AlphaSentra/alphasentra-core/README.md

   "sentiment_score": "float"
 }
 ```
-To return the JSON, include the following line in the prompt:
+The prompt should return the JSON object, including the following structure:
 <pre>
 **JSON Output format**: Return your final recommendations in the following JSON format only.
 With this exact structure: [title] as a string, [market_outlook_narrative] as an array of strings. [rationale] as a string, and [recommendations] as an array of objects, where each object has, [ticker] as a string, [trade_direction] as string, [bull_bear_score] as integer.
 </pre>